PriscyllaRocha/PriscyllaRocha/README.md

-## Olá, mundo! 👋
+## Hello, World! 👋

-Meu nome é **Priscylla L. Rocha Lins**
+My name is **Priscylla Rocha**

-- 🎓 Tenho Formação em Química, e Mestrado em Radiobiologia
+- 🎓 I hold a degree in Chemistry and a Master's in Radiobiology.
-- 🔭 Atualmente sou uma professora em transição de carreira para a área de tecnologia e segurança digital.
+- 🔭 I’m currently a teacher transitioning my career towards technology and cybersecurity.
-- 🌱 Estou me dedicando ao aprendizado em **Desenvolvimento Full Stack** e **CyberSecurity**.
+- 🌱 I’m dedicating myself to learning **Full Stack Development** and **Cybersecurity**.
-- 👯 Busco me tornar uma **especialista em cibersegurança** e **desenvolvedora de softwares**.
+- 🚀 My goal is to become a **cybersecurity specialist** and **software developer**.

 ### Languages:

 - Java
 - Python